ryansurf/cli-surf/README.md

     <img src="images/website.gif" alt="cli-surf_website gif" style="width: 700px; height: auto;">
 </p>

-Although this application was made with the cli in mind, there is a frontend.
+Although this application was made with the cli in mind, there are two frontends (experimenting at the moment).

+**HTML/JS/CSS Frontend**

 `http://localhost:8000/home` **or** `<ip_of_host>:<port>/home` if the application is running on a different host or you have changed the default port.

 You may need to change `IP_ADDRESS` in `.env` to match the ip of the host running the machine.

 Now, running `python3 server.py` will launch the website!

+**Streamlit Frontend**

+[Streamlit](https://streamlit.io/) is also an option that we are experimenting with.

+To run streamlit: `streamlit run src/dev_streamlit.py`

+You will be able to find the frontend here: `http://localhost:8502`

 ## 📈 Contributing